-USDA plant hardiness zones, developed by U.S. Department of Agriculture, were created to identify how plants fit into different temperature zones – or more specifically, which plants tolerate the coldest temperatures in each zone.
-Zone 2 encompasses areas such as Jackson, Wyoming and Pinecreek, Alaska, while Zone 3 includes cities like Tomahawk, Wisconsin; International Falls, Minnesota; Sidney, Montana and others in the northern part of the country.
+USDA plant hardiness zones, developed by the U.S. Department of Agriculture, were created to identify how plants fit into different temperature zones – or more specifically, which plants tolerate the coldest temperatures in each zone.
+Zone 2 encompasses areas such as Jackson, Wyoming and Pinecreek, Alaska, while zone 3 includes cities like Tomahawk, Wisconsin; International Falls, Minnesota; Sidney, Montana, and others in the northern part of the country.
 Let’s learn more about the plants that grow in cold climates like these.

 Challenge of Gardening in Zones 2-3

-Gardening in zones 2-3 means dealing with punishing cold temperatures.
+Gardening in zones 2 and 3 means dealing with punishing cold temperatures.
 In fact, the lowest average temperature in USDA hardiness zone 2 is a frigid -50 to -40 degrees F. (-46 to -40 C), while zone 3 is a whopping 10 degrees warmer.

 Cold Weather Plants for Zones 2-3

 Gardeners in frigid climates have a particular challenge on their hands, but there are a number of tough but lovely plants that grow in cold climates.
 Here are some suggestions to get you started.

 - Lead plant (Amorpha canescens): Lead plant is a rounded, shrubby plant with sweet smelling, feathery leaves and spikes of tiny purple blooms.

 - Serviceberry (Amelanchier alnifolia): Serviceberry, also known as Saskatoon serviceberry, is a hardy ornamental shrub with showy, fragrant blooms, tasty fruit, and lovely autumn foliage.